soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 # Representing the markup language as a Haskell data type

-One of the clear differentiators between Haskell and the other mainstream languages in the ML-family is the ability to represent data precisely and succinctly.
+One of the clear differentiators between Haskell (also other ML-family of languages) and most mainstream languages is the ability to represent data precisely and succinctly.

 So how do we represent our markup language using Haskell?